 Cashier's or Bank checks and Money Orders, work as well!

-I set the standard for workmanship at Litchfield Station!
+I set the standard for workmanship when I owned Litchfield Station!

 NO STICKY, GOOEY TAPES are used in the final install.
 That means: